πͺ© Quick Answer

 8. “Boogie Down” Signature Drink Station

-A gold bar cart or styled side table, retro drink labels (free Canva templates printed on sticker paper, $6 Amazon), a handwritten menu board, and Boogie Punch center stage.
-The drink station is where people linger — in my experience, a well-styled drink setup does more for party energy than almost any decoration.
+A gold bar cart or styled side table, retro drink labels (free Canva templates printed on sticker paper, $6), a handwritten menu board, and Boogie Punch center stage.
+The drink station is where people linger β a well-styled drink setup often does more for party energy than almost any decoration, and a signature punch bowl tends to be the thing guests remember.

 - Sticker paper for labels: $6